bottlepy/bottle/docs/tutorial.rst

 4. In this example we simply return a string to the browser.
 5. In the last line we start the actual HTTP server.
 The default is a development server running on 'localhost' port 8080 and serving requests until you hit :kbd:`Control-c`.

 This is it.
 Run this script, visit http://localhost:8080/hello and you will see "Hello World!" in your browser.
-Of cause this is a very simple example, but it shows the basic concept of how applications are built with Bottle.
+Of course this is a very simple example, but it shows the basic concept of how applications are built with Bottle.
 Continue reading and you'll see what else is possible.

 .. rubric:: The Application Object